 Goodhue County Lake Quality

 Goodhue County has 10 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-Goodhue County averages to a C. The distribution behind that average matters more than the letter: a few stressed lakes versus many decent ones can produce the same average as the inverse.
+On average, Goodhue County lakes grade D, with phosphorus loading and reduced clarity showing up across most of the dataset.

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-North Lake 3 (B) is the cleanest in the county.
+Goose Lake (F) is the cleanest in the county.

 Quick Answers for Goodhue County

 Planning a trip?
-Check special fishing regulations for North Lake 3, whether the fish are safe to eat, and the best times to fish — or browse the full Minnesota regulations index.
+Check special fishing regulations for Goose Lake, and the best times to fish — or browse the full Minnesota regulations index.

 DNR Reports (6)